 Almost all members of the genus Datura are hardy perennial plants which can usually grow as an annual plant.
 The United States Department of Agriculture lists the Datura in hardiness zone 5 to 7 as an annual, and hardiness zone 8 to 10 as a perennial.
 Planting Datura requires full sun coupled with moist, rich, well-drained soil.
 As a tropical species, they thrive in the warmer months and don’t take kindly to frost and winter months.
 If left by themselves in winter, the every datura leaf will drop and the plant most likely dies.

-The Datura plant will benefit from extra water during the growth season; the soil should stay moist.
+Datura plants will benefit from extra water during the growing season; the soil should stay moist.
 In the winter months, drastically reduce watering but not to the point the soil completely dries out.
 Come winter season the Datura may go deciduous.
 Pot them in a light well-drained soil.
 A weak liquid plant food could encourage blooming.

-Propagate Datura from seeds or side shoot cuttings (like Brugmansia).
+Propagate with Datura seed pods or side shoot cuttings (like Brugmansia).
 However, most gardener’s normally buy the Datura as a plant and transfer them into their own garden.

 The Datura grows aggressively, repot each spring season into a larger pot with similar soil types.
-A full-grown Datura can reach heights of 8 feet, making it difficult to manage repotting.
+A full-grown Datura can reach heights of 8′ feet tall, making it difficult to manage repotting.
 Scrape off the top inch or two of soil and replace with fresh soil.
 You may also add time-release fertilizer at this point.

 Starting From Seeds:

-After collecting the seeds from brown seed pods, scarify them by carefully scraping the seeds with a knife.
+After collecting the datura seedlings from brown seed pods, scarify them by carefully scraping the seeds with a knife.
 This will help the germination process.
 Afterward, soak the seeds in thermos with warm water for 24 hours.

 Place the datura seeds in a tray with a thin vermiculite or compost layer.
 Give them enough light and heat while keeping them moist but not soggy.
 Check the seeds daily for three to eight weeks and see if they have germinated.